 Researchers at the University of Chicago estimate that the domestication of dogs took place from 11,000 to 16,000 years ago.
 Genetic evidence indicates that wolves suffered a significant reduction in population after dogs diverged from them, so the wolf gene pool that gave rise to dogs was much more diverse then than it is now.
 Genetic research on generations of foxes in Russia over more than 50 years suggests that selection for tame behavior also brings about traits like color variation and breeding outside of the natural yearly cycle, which raises the value of the animals to humans.

 The huge diversity of work performed by animals ranges from transportation to hunting to assisting the blind.
-Even in the automotive era, "horsepower" survives as a unit of measurement -- one horsepower originally being the energy required to lift 75 kilograms 1 meter in one second.
+Even in the automotive era, "horsepower" survives as a unit of measurement.
 Egyptian illustrations from 5,000 years ago show oxen pulling plows, and cattle have historically been used more than horses as draft animals.
 Service dogs offer their senses of sight, hearing and smell to aid people with disabilities and perform law-enforcement duties.
 They are allowed to enter public spaces like stores and restaurants where pets are not normally permitted.

 Animals As Companions